jielu/Constellation/README.md

 Section 2: Run executables
+1. Run Java Program Instrumentor
+1) Prepare your subject to be instrumented.
+Suppose your subject is in ../Instrumentation_Baseline/ant.
+The directory structure should be as below:
+- classes
+  Put your compiled classes to this folder.
+- input
+  Create a text file to list the path to each class file.
+Make sure each entry starts with "insect_input" as below, because we are going to put your classes to "insect_input" folder. insect_input/classes/org/apache/tools/ant/AntClassLoader$ResourceEnumeration.class
+- lib
+  Just copy the lib in our example.
-1. Run Java Program Instrumentor bin/hadoop fs -mkdir /insect bin/hadoop fs -mkdir /insect/insect_input
-  bin/hadoop fs -copyFromLocal ../Instrumentation_Baseline/ant/* /insect/insect_input
-  bin/hadoop jar ../Instrumentation_Baseline/ant/test_insect.jar
+2) Run the following commands or put them together into one single bash script. test_insect.jar is the executable to instrument your program. bin/hadoop fs -mkdir /insect bin/hadoop fs -mkdir /insect/insect_input bin/hadoop fs -copyFromLocal ../Instrumentation_Baseline/ant/* /insect/insect_input bin/hadoop jar ../Instrumentation_Baseline/ant/test_insect.jar
+3) You can get the instrumented class files by running the following command line to your local drive: bin/hadoop fs -get /insect/insect_output ~/Download

 2. Run JUnit Testcases Runner & Fault Locator together Let's use Apache Common Collector as an example, the necessary jar and other resource files are stored in subjects/common. bin/hadoop fs -cp subjects/common /common